yutongangela/Cambridge-Part-II-Chemistry/README.md

 # Cambridge-Part-II-Chemistry
-sources I find useful for the 3rd year chemistry course at University of Cambridge
+Here is a non-exausitive compilation of sources I find useful for the 3rd year chemistry course at University of Cambridge.

-## Background: from bio to chem
+The Course Guide for 2020/21 can be accessed here https://www.ch.cam.ac.uk/teaching/files/guides/Part%20II%20Handbookv2_2020_21.pdf

+## Organic

+## Chemical Biology

+## Inorganic

+## Atmospheric Chem

+## Courses I took:
+A1
+A2
+A6
+B1
+B2
+B3
+B4
+C5
+C9
+C10